God Sees the Heart, and

 Similarly, Jesus might praise a Christian woman for engaging in a little extravagance to make memories with her husband and look nice for him, or look nice for church.
 Yes, it is nice to wear jewelry to church.

 It is amazing how “conservative” Christian women will proudly wear a glittery brooch (they circumvent the “no jewelry” rule by saying “jewelry is okay as long as it doesn’t touch your skin”).
 They love to wear tall, expensive, showy hats with fancy feathers that serve no purpose but to compete with the other women (and block the view of the person unfortunate enough to sit behind them in church).
-They will gladly sport a $5,000 diamond-studded solid gold watch (they say it’s okay because it’s “functional” rather than ornamental).
+They will gladly sport an expensive Apple Watch or a $5,000 diamond-studded solid gold watch (they say it’s okay because it’s “functional” rather than ornamental).
 Now even necklaces are available with a little watch face in the pendant, so those are “okay” because they are technically “functional.”
 I've even seen dangling earrings with little watch faces on them so they can be deemed “functional” and thus “okay” by ladies who would shun ornamental jewelry.
 Maybe anklets and belly-button rings with tiny watch faces will be next.
 That strikes me as a silly game and hypocrisy, similar to the Pharisees who would not walk more than 2,000 cubits from their home on the Sabbath; but they got around that rule by placing an item of food every 2,000 cubits the day before and deeming the food to be their “home.”